pylbm/pylbm/doc/_source/module/module_elements.rst

-the module elements
+The module elements
 ===================

-.. automodule:: pyLBM.elements
+.. currentmodule:: pyLBM.elements

 .. versionadded:: 0.2
   the geometrical elements are yet implemented in 3D.